yacheng3249/SoniQube/README.md

 [Test Website](https://d21i174zhu63rt.cloudfront.net/)

-You can use the default test account or register a new account to log in:
+:warning:You can use the default test account or register a new account to log in:
 ```
 Test Email: test2@testEmail.com
 Test Password: @12345